Groundwork of the Metaphysics of Morals: Critical reaction

 In his book On the Basis of Morality (1840), Arthur Schopenhauer presents a careful analysis of the Groundwork.
 His criticism is an attempt to prove, among other things, that actions are not moral when they are performed solely from duty.
 Schopenhauer called Kant's ethical philosophy the weakest point in Kant's philosophical system and specifically targeted the Categorical Imperative, labeling it cold and egoistic.
 While he publicly called himself a Kantian, and made clear and bold criticisms of Hegelian philosophy, he was quick and unrelenting in his analysis of the inconsistencies throughout Kant's long body of work.
-Schopenhauer's biggest admirer, Friedrich Nietzsche, also criticizes the Categorical Imperative.